 When developing products for a company, the developers that are creating the product must always consider the major risks that can be taken when developing and releasing the product.
-The product that we are designing is a new way to implement documentation within a programming language and this, however, can come with some risks for the product.
-For example, there could be a company that is already creating a product that is similar to CrossDoc, or a user could just prefer the traditional commenting method over using a system like CrossDoc, and finally, the users could have a misunderstanding of what our product does [1].
+The product that we are designing is a new implementation of documentation within a programming language.
+In addition, this can lead underlining risks for our product.
+For example, there could be a company that is already creating a product that is similar to CrossDoc, a user could just prefer the traditional commenting method over using a system like CrossDoc, or the users could have a misunderstanding of what our product does [1].

-As our product gets developed, one of the main risks that we may face it that another company out there could be also developing a project based commenting system.
-In addition, if this risk comes up we want to make sure that we can have a suitable product that can compete with another companies product.
-We want to make sure that we stick to all of our original ideas and make sure that we stay unique compared to another company.
-Furthermore, making sure that our product is set up so that it can last in the long run is also a key solution to our product.
-We also want to make sure that our product can adapt to the technological expansion in the field of technology [1].
-This product should be able to adapt easily and this can make sure that the product can stay neck and neck with our competitors.
+As our product gets developed, one of the main risks that we may face come across is that another company out there could be also developing a project based commenting system similar to ours.
+In addition, if this risk comes up we want to make sure that we can have a suitable product that can compete with other companies products, as well as being adaptable for the end users.
+We want to make sure that we stick to all of our original ideas and make sure that we stay unique compared to other companies.
+Furthermore, making sure that our product is set up so that it can last in the long run is also a key solution.
+This can allow us to always be user-friendly as well as always be adoptable for users.
+In addition, this can make sure that the product can stay well adaptable with our competitors.
 This shows that one of the risks that we may come up against is having a competitor who is creating a program that is similar to ours.
-However, there are many risks that can come up in this field.

-Another risk that we may come up against is that users may just continue to use the traditional documentation of group project programming.
+Another risk that we may come up is that users may just continue to use the traditional documentation for software development groups.
 Our goal in this risk is to make sure that we can make the product an easy-to-use environment and make sure that the product has a versatile management system as well.
-Keeping this in mind we want to make sure that we stick with our technical feasibilities because they help make the product an easy-to-use product.
-For example, the package management system that we have chosen which is called PIP (Python Package Index) [7], this packaging system is a universal and easy to access package system for our product and using this allows users to use our product on multiple platforms.
+Keeping this in mind we want to make sure that we stick with our technical feasibilities because they can help make the product an easy-to-use and easy to install.
+For example, the package management system that we have chosen which is called PIP (Python Package Index) [7], this packaging system is a universal and easy to access package system for our product.
+This will allow our end users to have an easy to use package system when downloading our product.